 Michele Jennae, author of The Connectworker, shares Burt’s belief in the importance of developing a wide-reaching network.

-Effective networks measure their networks not based on quality or influence, but more so on generosity.
+Social media has exacerbated this sentiment.
 Master networker Heidi Roizen has cautioned against confusing social media connections with actual intimacy.
-She’s explained,

 - “Just because someone connects with you on LinkedIn doesn't mean they're your friend.
 Social media creates a false sense of intimacy, particularly when people choose to expose a lot about themselves.” —Heidi Roizen

 Like Roizen, the late Steve Jobs, while a technology icon, cautioned against relying too heavily on technology when building a strong network.

 - “Technology is nothing.
 What’s important is that you have a faith in people, that they’re basically good and smart, and if you give them tools, they’ll do wonderful things with them.” —Steve Jobs

 This warning highlights the risk of technology as a substitute for humanness.
 In contrast, new generations of technologies like relationship intelligence platforms are designed to augment the most human parts of networking and connection-building, not replace them.

 The future of networking is rooted in having actionable insights at your fingertips.
 It’s in having technologies that surface data before you know that you need it.
 It’s about building both your reputation as a person and team member that understands the people in your ever-expanding network and having the insights to help them before they know they needed your help.
 Or, in the words of author and motivational speaker Zig Ziglar:

 - “You can have everything in life you want if you will just help enough other people get what they want.” —Zig Ziglar